shehreendheda/katacoda-scenarios/logsintrov2/collectlogs/step2.md

     Notice that, although you clicked 5 commands, there are a total of 10 logs---that is, 2 logs for each command.

-    It looks like the logs for the `api` and `thinker` services are being grouped as the `root-api` service.
+    It looks like the log sources `thinker-api` and `thinker-microservice` are being grouped as `root-api`.

-    Notice that, unlike the log details for `agent`, `redis`, and `nginx`, the log for this service is not processed so there are no **Event Attributes**.
-The `api` and `thinker` services are custom services, so OOTB Integrations and Integration Pipelines are not available for these.
+    Also, notice that, unlike the log details for `agent`, `redis`, and `nginx`, the logs for this source are not processed so there are no **Event Attributes**.
+The `thinker-api` and `thinker-microservice` are custom sources, so OOTB Integrations and Integration Pipelines are not available for these.
 Also, notice that the `service` and `source` tiles in the log details list `root-api` for each.

-Let's update the labels for the `api` and `thinker` services so correctly represent the services.
+Let's update the labels for the `thinker-api` and `thinker-microservice` to correctly match their `source` and `service` names.